okankop/Efficient-3DCNNs/README.md

 ### Calculating Video Accuracy

 In order to calculate viceo accuracy, you should first run the models with '--test' mode in order to create 'val.json'.
 Then, you need to run 'video_accuracy.py' in utils folder to calculate video accuracies.

+### Calculating FLOPs

+In order to calculate FLOPs, run the file 'calculate_FLOP.py'.
+You need to fist uncomment the desired model in the file.

 ## Citation